toastyunderscore/hydra/README.md

-# hydra
+# Hydra
-That one Hydra Virus from Window93.net
+This is a web version of the Hydra Virus that can be seen in [Windows 93](http://www.windows93.net "Windows 93")